MDIL-SNU/SevenNet/README.md

 target_link_libraries(lammps PUBLIC "${TORCH_LIBRARIES}")
 ```

-cmake & build lammps
+To build lammps with cmake:

 ```
 cd lammps
 mkdir build
 cd build
+cmake ../cmake -DCMAKE

-cmake ../cmake -DCMAKE_PREFIX_PATH=`python -c 'import torch;print(torch.utils.cmake_prefix_path)'`
+_PREFIX_PATH=`python -c 'import torch;print(torch.utils.cmake_prefix_path)'`
 ```

-## USAGE - MD
+## Usage for MD

-You can find example MD input scripts for `LAMMPS` from `SEVENN/example_inputs`.
-If you correctly installed the `LAMMPS`, there are two additional pair style avaialble, `e3gnn` and `e3gnn/parallel`
+Example MD input scripts for `LAMMPS` can be found under `SEVENN/example_inputs`.
+If you've correctly installed `LAMMPS`, there are two additional pair styles available: `e3gnn` and `e3gnn/parallel`.

-In `pair_coeff` of lammps script, you need path of serial or parallel deployed models from training.
-And for parallel model, you should specify how many segemented models will be given.
+In the `pair_coeff` of the lammps script, you need to provide the path of the trained models (either serial or parallel).
+For parallel models, you should specify how many segmented models will be used.

-### serial model:
+### For serial model:

 ```
 pair_style e3gnn
 pair_coeff * * {path to serial model} {chemical species}
 ```

-### parallel model:
+### For parallel model:

 ```
 pair_style e3gnn/parallel
-pair_coeff * * {number of segemented parallel models} {space seperated paths of segemented parallel models} {chemical species}
+pair_coeff * * {number of segmented parallel models} {space separated paths of segmented parallel models} {chemical species}
 ```

-### Execute LAMMPS with MPI
+### To execute LAMMPS with MPI:

 ```
-mpirun -np {# of GPUs want to use} {path to lammps binary} -in {lammps input scripts}
+mpirun -np {# of GPUs you want to use} {path to lammps binary} -in {lammps input scripts}
 ```

-If `CUDA-aware OpenMPI` is not found (it detacts automatically in code), `e3gnn/parallel` will not utilize GPUs even if they are found.
-You can check whether the `OpenMPI` is found or not from the standard output of the `LAMMPS` simulation.
-Basically, the one gpu per one mpi process is expected.
-If the accessible GPUs are less than MPI processes, a simulation runs inefficiently or fail.
-You can select sepcific GPUs by setting `CUDA_VISIBLE_DEVIECES` environment variable.
+If a CUDA-aware OpenMPI is not found (it detects automatically in the code), `e3gnn/parallel` will not utilize GPUs even if they are available.
+You can check whether `OpenMPI` is found or not from the standard output of the `LAMMPS` simulation.
+Ideally, one GPU per MPI process is expected.
+If the available GPUs are fewer than the MPI processes, the simulation may run inefficiently or fail.
+You can select specific GPUs by setting the `CUDA_VISIBLE_DEVICES` environment variable.

 ## Known Bugs

-* When parsing VASP `OUTCARs` with `structure_list`, if the folder contains `POSCAR` with selective dynamics, it does not read the `OUTCAR` correctly
+* When parsing VASP `OUTCARs` with `structure_list`, if the folder contains a `POSCAR` with selective dynamics, it does not read the `OUTCAR` correctly.
-* When parsing VASP `OUTCARs` with `structure_list`, spin polarized calculations are not supported yet.
+* When parsing VASP `OUTCARs` with `structure_list`, spin polarized calculations are not yet supported.
-* Models with many number of parameters (>=5 messge passing layers, >= 64 channels), initial RMSEs of energy and force are very large than origianl `nequip`.
-Since the difference should be marginal, we are working on the problem.
+* Models with a large number of parameters (>=5 message passing layers, >= 64 channels) show initial RMSEs of energy and force significantly larger than the original `nequip`.
+Since the difference should be marginal, we are actively investigating this issue.
-* Calcualted stress on `LAMMPS` is not correct.
+* The calculated stress on `LAMMPS` is incorrect.